writechoiceorg/rocketlawyer/pages/ux-component-events.md

     });
 </script>
 ```
 The component's important element is the `rocket-document` tag.
-This tag defines the `RocketDocEUI` and all the elements inside the interview.
+This tag defines the RocketDocument Embedded UX and all the elements inside the interview.
 In the example above, for the element `rocket-document,` a listener was added for the `interview-loading` event.
 When that event is fired, the code will be executed using the `addEventListener` method.

 ## Glossary